 An industry perspective

 Decarbonisation has become a global imperative and a priority for governments, companies, and society at large.
-This report is the second instalment in a series exploring the decarbonisation of harder-to-abate sectors.
-In this report, Deloitte together with Shell capture the industry view around decarbonising the road freight sector.
+This report is the second installment in a series exploring the decarbonisation of harder-to-abate sectors.
+In this report, Deloitte together with Shell capture the industry view of how to decarbonise the road freight sector.
 The report outlines the current state of the sector, identifies the barriers that must be overcome to decarbonise, and proposes a catalogue of solutions and a roadmap to accelerate progress.

 - Road freight: Where are we today?

 The drive to decarbonise

 The 2015 Paris Agreement set an ambition to limit global warming to well below 2°C and pursue efforts to limit it to 1.5°C. In response to that ambition, many governments and business leaders have started to set targets and make commitments to reduce carbon emissions.
 Pressure is also increasing from investors, consumers, and employees who are beginning to demand greater action be taken.
 While progress is being made, recent estimates suggest we are not on track to meet the Paris targets, and more must be done.

 The challenge is particularly difficult in harder-to-abate sectors, which account for 31% of global CO2 emissions.
 These sectors will be more difficult to decarbonise given structural factors like high energy dependency, relatively long asset lifespans, and complexity of electrification.